Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thanksgiving – called Tợ gũ mã bruã in the Gia Rai language – is celebrated on a family scale and plays an important role in the spiritual life of ethnic groups in Kon Tum in general and the Gia Rai people in Sa Thầy district in particular.

-According to the Gia Rai people's belief, people are born knowing nothing about their world , it is the Yang (gods) who teach them how to grow rice, harvest corn, weave cloth, weave baskets, and bless them with good health and good crops.
-Therefore, to repay the Yang's kindness, Gia Rai families organize Thanksgiving ceremonies to hope that the Yang will continue to bless their families.
-This is a traditional cultural feature with profound humanistic values, leaving a good impression on each family member as well as those who attend and spreading throughout the Gia Rai community.
+According to the beliefs of the Gia Rai people, humans are born knowing nothing about their own world .
+It is the Yang (spirits) who guide them in farming, planting rice, harvesting corn, weaving cloth, and making baskets, and bless them with good health and bountiful harvests.
+Therefore, to repay the kindness of Yang, Gia Rai families organize a Thanksgiving ceremony hoping that Yang will continue to bless their family.
+This is a traditional cultural practice with profound humanistic value, leaving a positive impression on each family member and participant, and having a widespread impact on the Gia Rai community.

 Young men went into the forest to find straight-trunked timber and bamboo stalks among the bushes to help their families erect and decorate the ceremonial pole, contributing their efforts to the construction.